Covid-19 Rules of Operation

 About the Garden

-The Penn State Community Garden was founded in 2009 and has since grown into a diverse group of undergraduate and graduate students, faulty, staff, and community members interested in organic, community gardening in State College.
+The Penn State Community Garden was founded in 2009 and has since grown into a diverse group of undergraduate and graduate students, faulty, staff, and community members interested in organic gardening in State College.
 We are an official student club and a part of Penn State's Sustainability Institute.

-As a student club, the garden must reserve 50% of the garden plots for students every year, but we welcome Penn State faculty, staff, and State College community members to apply for the remaining plots.
+As a student club, the garden must reserve 50% of our plots for students every year, but we welcome Penn State faculty, staff, and State College community members to apply for the remaining plots.
 Plot applications typically open in March of each year.

-As a plot member of our Community Garden, you will have access to a 10' X 15' garden plot and free use of garden tools, compost and mulch.
+As a member of the Community Garden, you will have access to a 10' X 15' garden plot and free use of garden tools, compost and mulch.
 We require that all plot members attend at least two garden workdays, where we work together to maintain and improve the garden.
 We also offer free educational workshops and events to the public throughout the growing season.

 For more information on applying for a garden plot, please visit the Apply page.
 For more information about the member requirements, please see our Gardener Agreement.
 To check out upcoming Garden workdays, workshops, and other events, check out our Calendar.
 If you'd like to stay up to date with Garden news and events, please subscribe to our email listserve (instructions here).
 Feel free to contact us if you have any other questions!